-- Attendance is taken daily during Morning Meeting. - If a student is present at Morning Meeting, then the student is expected in their classes unless they become ill and/or have permission to leave school. - If a student is present for Morning Meeting and misses a large portion or all of a class period without permission, the instructor will notify the Co-Head for Community who will in turn notify parents/guardians and the student's advisor. - If a student develops a pattern of missing significant amounts of classes, then the Co-Head for Community will call a meeting with the family as well as consult with any relevant medical professionals. - Once a student has reached the threshold for losing credit or for having their class reflected as pass/fail (20% per year), the Co-Head for Community will send a letter to parents/guardians outlining the waiver process.
-Additionally, student drivers will lose driving privileges, and seniors' open campus privileges will be suspended until such a time as consistent progress has been demonstrated.
+- As of the 2025-2026 school year, attendance records will be included on official transcripts. - Attendance is taken daily during Morning Meeting. - If a student is present at Morning Meeting, then the student is expected in their classes unless they become ill and/or have permission to leave school. - If a student is present for Morning Meeting and misses a large portion or all of a class period without permission, the instructor will notify the Co-Head for Community who will in turn notify parents/guardians and the student's advisor. - If a student is absent for 5 or more consecutive days, the school may require documentation from a medical professional. - If a student develops a pattern of missing significant amounts of classes, then the Co-Head for Community will call a meeting with the family as well as consult with any relevant medical professionals. - Once a student has reached the threshold for losing credit or for having their class reflected as pass/fail (20% per year), the Co-Head for Community will send a letter to parents/guardians outlining the waiver process.
+Additionally, seniors' driving privileges will be suspended until such a time as consistent progress has been demonstrated.
 Students risk participation in extracurricular activities for the days they are tardy and may not be able to make up work.

-- In the case where a student misses a class, they are responsible for homework assigned in the class period and are required to hand it in at the following class meeting or at the teacher's discretion. - Students with medical conditions necessitating accommodations will have a Building Plan that may reflect more flexibility regarding ability to step out of class for a short period of time if necessary. - Non-class days (such as Rafting Day, Mountain Day, Polyglot, Fling in the Spring, concert rehearsal days, etc.) are still considered school days; absences from these days for reasons other than those listed in the Waiver Process section below are treated the same as absences from regular days.
+- Once a student has been tardy on and/or absent from 20% of school days to-date, they should expect not to be allowed to participate in class trips in the spring and/or not be allowed to participate in other community events (concerts, field trips, field days) where punctuality is an important aspect of the success of the event for everyone involved. - In the case where a student misses a class, they are responsible for homework assigned in the class period and are required to hand it in at the following class meeting or at the teacher's discretion. - Students with medical conditions necessitating accommodations will have a Building Plan that may reflect more flexibility regarding ability to step out of class for a short period of time if necessary. - Non-class days (such as Rafting Day, Mountain Day, Polyglot, Fling in the Spring, concert rehearsal days, etc.) are still considered school days; absences from these days for reasons other than those listed in the Waiver Process section below are treated the same as absences from regular days.